 Tokenization - Similar to encryption, tokenization takes the primary account number (PAN) and issues a different number called a token.
 If your data is hacked by cyber-criminals, they will have no use for the tokens.

 Virtual Payment Terminal - No POS hardware is required with a virtual payment terminal.
 You simply log into your payment account and process cards online.
 This is used for eCommerce or card-not-present, or phone orders.
 Merchants use batch processing to upload multiple orders when real-time entry is not required.

 By understanding these Top 40 credit card processing terms, you can be a more informed merchant and better understand how to secure the best solutions that will meet your unique operational needs.
 However, the terms alone are only one piece of the puzzle.
+For further reading, you may want to see the Who's Who of Payment Processing.
 You may find that you need industry experts to help guide you in navigating the complicated industry of payment processing.
 APS Payments assists with this process, and our helpful industry experts are standing by for your free merchant statement analysis and audit.
 APS Payments functions as a credit card processing service provider/merchant service provider (MSP), ISV, integrations developer, and gateway so that our merchants can have all their payment needs met under one roof and with a much lower cost.
 Our emphasis on customer support and low fees ensures that our merchants get the most from their card processing experience.
 Our commitment to transparency while providing the best business processing solutions help us to help thousands of merchants just like you.